olimorris/onedarkpro.nvim/README.md

 ### Configuring filetype highlighting

-> **Note: Filetype highlighting only works in Neovim 0.8 and above**

-The colorscheme supports opinionated highlighting for filetypes, just like the original VS Code theme.
+The theme supports opinionated highlighting for filetypes, just like the original VS Code theme.
 By default, all of the filetypes supported are loaded at runtime.
-The colorscheme currently has support for:
+The theme currently has support for:

 - `javascript`
 - `lua`